geethna/geethna.github.io/_posts/2024-04-30-diva-app-walkthrough.md

 Then I came across the [DIVA](https://github.com/payatu/diva-android) apk by Payatu.
 This Damn insecure and vulnerable App) is an App intentionally designed to be insecure.
 It covers common vulnerabilities in Android apps ranging from insecure storage, input validation to access control issues.

 It contains a total of 13 vulnerabilities.
-I will be covering each of these issues section by section.
+I will be covering each of these issues in sections.

 ### InsecureLogging